mweaverdyck/emotionChart/README.md

 #### Change other variables
 ##### In folder `css`:

-`chart.css` defines the styles, mostly positions and sizes, of the html elements in `experiment.html` (stuff below the comment "Experiment Pages") and `index.html` (stuff below the comment "Instruction Page").

 ###### CSS Tips
 - A css item contains: a name + a `{` + a bunch of styles + a `}`